prarthanak16/Python-Machine-Learning-Customer-Segmentation-/README.md

  ```
 <h4>Then to know how many columns are there and type of each column we hav to do:</h4>

 ```
 cust.info()

 ```
-<h4>To compute the summary of stastics pertaining to DataFrame columns which gives summary of only numeric columns
+<h4>To compute the summary of stastics pertaining to DataFrame columns which gives summary of only numeric columns</h4>

 ```

 cust.describe()

 ```
 <h4>Constructing histogram based on age frequency.Here we get to know that number of customers who belong to particular age-groups</h4>

 ```

 sns.set_style('whitegrid')